-- 1/4 cup water
+Water 1/4 cup

-- Salt and pepper to taste
+Salt & Pepper to taste

-First preheat your oven to about 375 degrees Fahrenheit.
+- First preheat your oven to about 375 degrees Fahrenheit.
 Next you are to lightly coat a baking pan with cooking spray and then set aside.

-Slice potatoes into very thin slices or shoestrings, and then combine the water, Splenda, syrup, and olive oil in a small bowl.
+- Slice potatoes into very thin slices or shoestrings, and then combine the water, Splenda, syrup, and olive oil in a small bowl.
 Using a brush, lightly brush the surface of the potatoes, flip, and then brush the other side.

-Cover and bake in the oven for 45 minutes or until they are tender, flipping twice throughout baking time and re-brushing with glaze.
+- Cover and bake in the oven for 45 minutes or until they are tender, flipping twice throughout baking time and re-brushing with glaze.
 Once they are finished baking, transfer them to a serving tray and sprinkle with salt and pepper.